Two years ago, Kabita Kanhar delivered a baby girl but couldn’t pay her medical bill.

 Uttar Pradesh, on the other hand, didn’t do much to sign people up.

-Enrollment varies from single-digits in parts of Uttar Pradesh to nearly 90 percent in many districts of Chhattisgarh and Kerala, as of September 2016.
+Enrollment varies from single-digits in parts of Uttar Pradesh to

 The state’s politics are considered a bellwether for the nation as a whole.